epfl-lara/bolts/data-structures/map/mutablemap/README.md

 To verify using Stainless, first install Stainless following the instructions [here]("github.com/epfl-lara/stainless").
 Please note that the external solvers such as z3 and cvc5 must be installed separately and accessible in the `PATH`.

 Then, run `$ ./verify.sh`.

-Then, run `sbt` and run `stainlessVerify` to verify the implementation.

 ## Run Main